catseye/Lariat/README.md

 it, is to look at the leftmost name segment already in the qualified name.

-When we use the phrase "select a fresh name relative to set S of names" in the sequel, it can be assumed to use this algorithm.
+When we use the phrase "select a fresh name relative to set S of names" in the sequel, it can be assumed that this algorithm is used.
+It is not _required_ that this algorithm be used; in the spirit of abstraction, any algorithm that gets you a fresh name in this situation is sufficient; but in the absence of any supplied algorithm, we have a default.

 The Operations
 --------------

-_TO BE EDITED_
+_YET TO BE FINALIZED_

 ### `var(n: name): term`